PlymouthPsychology/rmip/docs/teacher_notes.md

 _Note 1_: When introducing the topic, teachers should lay the groundwork for students to understand the concept of an interaction.

+_Note 2_: TAs ask students to come up with a team name.
+This is easier to use then group numbers later on.

-_Note 2_: This is probably Plymouth-specific, but note that there is one restriction to the principle that students can pick their own groups -- group members must all be from the same exit-level of qualification (i.e. all B.Sc., or all M.Sc.).
+_Note 3_: This is probably Plymouth-specific, but note that there is one restriction to the principle that students can pick their own groups -- group members must all be from the same exit-level of qualification (i.e. all B.Sc., or all M.Sc.).
 This is because M.Sc. work is marked to a higher standard, and the presentation is group marked.